 Bauby’s turn of phrase is of course all the more remarkable because it is his own newly disabled self which he is describing using this depersonalized nominal construction.
 Whilst the kind of non-disabled person Bauby was before his stroke is used to thinking about the disabled other in these terms, the fact that it is Bauby’s post-stroke voice which describes his new self in this way merges his pre-accident perspective with his new disabled status so that we understand both how it feels to contemplate the disabled other, and, simultaneously, how it feels to be a disabled person judged by a non-disabled gaze.
 Bauby’s shocked reaction to his discovery that he is not about to recover from what he had assumed was a temporary ailment, is the catalyst for this shift in subject position which will in turn become the subject of his autopathography.
 When disability occurs suddenly, as is the case for Bauby, there is an unexpected jolt in subject position: by transitioning from the subject-position of ‘non-disabled’ to that of ‘disabled’, the self temporarily becomes other until the new subject-position can be assimilated.
 Other changes in the hierarchical binary oppositions which still structure Western society – from white to black, from male to female, from straight to gay – do not usually happen quite so unexpectedly, so immediately and without the prior knowledge or consent of the person concerned.
 Bauby quickly begins to appreciate his new status.
 After the initial shock of his situation, which he describes as “Aussi aveuglante qu’un champignon atomique.
 Mieux acérée que le couperet d’un guillotine” (Bauby 15), he presents his refusal to wear the recommended tracksuit, and the joy with which he is reunited with his “hardes d’étudiant attardé” as “un symbole de la vie qui continue.
-Et la preuve que je veux être encore moi-même.”
-(Bauby 23) This reference to his selfhood is the first indication that as Le Scaphandre et le papillon develops, Bauy not only embraces but also asserts his new disabled subject position.
+Et la preuve que je veux être encore moi-même” (Bauby 23).
+This reference to his selfhood is the first indication that as Le Scaphandre et le papillon develops, Bauby not only embraces but also asserts his new disabled subject position.
 His witty, self-mocking and often ironic prose demonstrates that he does not see his paralysis as tragic.
 He has moments of sadness, of course, but he is neither overwhelmed by grief nor rendered passive by debilitating self-pity.
 Whilst there may be sound neurological reasons for Bauby’s upbeat attitude, it is also clear, as he points out, that it is only once he is paralysed that he is able to appreciate the advantages of this particular way of being.
 Indeed In what follows we will see that Bauby is able to use his narrative to celebrate his new disabled self precisely because of the apparently paradoxical intellectual and creative freedom it allows him.

 Autopathography and the Medical Model